-The Bachelor of Science in Computer Information Systems provides a broad range of computer programing skills to prepare students for fields such as application and web development, programming and computer information systems analysis.
-Students complete a total of 900 hours of paid, in the-field, Co-op experience beginning in their first year of study.
-This ongoing professional immersion in the field provides students with a performance-edge valued by employers.
+The Bachelor of Science in Computer Information Systems (CIS) prepares students for fields such as application and web development, programming and computer information systems analysis.
+Students complete a total of 900 hours of paid, in the-field, co-op experience beginning in their first year of study.
+This ongoing professional immersion in the field provides you with the kind of performance edge employers value.

-- Students earn money through the Co-op program while going to school.
+Students earn money through the Co-Op program while going to school.

-- Graduate in as little as four years.
+Graduate in as little as four years.

-- Begin the first of your three Co-op experiences in your third semester.
+Begin the first of your three Co-Op experiences in your third semester.

-- Develop valuable experience and professional contacts.
+Develop valuable experience and professional contacts.

-- Minimum hourly salary for students is $12 for Co-Op I, $13.50 for Co-Op II, and $15 for Co-Op III.
+Minimum hourly salary for students is $12 for Co-Op I, $13.50 for Co-Op II, and $15 for Co-Op III.

 The Bureau of Labor Statistics reports that the average salary for experienced Computer Information Systems managers are $135,800.

 More than 95% of Davenport students receive some type of financial assistance

 Davenport University offers value by keeping tuition among the lowest of all private colleges and universities in Michigan.
 Our team is ready to help you explore sources of financial assistance for which you may qualify.